rclement/mailer/docs/deployment.md

 If something feels fishy, you can always post an issue on [GitHub](https://github.com/rclement/mailer/issues).

-## Serverless (e.g. Zeit Now)
+## Serverless (e.g. Vercel)

-The easiest way to get started with serverless deployment is to use [Zeit Now](https://zeit.co).
+The easiest way to get started with serverless deployment is to use [Vercel](https://vercel.com).
-You will need to create a Now account and to install the [Now CLI](https://zeit.co/download).
+You will need to create a Vercel account and to install the [Vercel CLI](https://vercel.com/cli).

-1. From the `mailer` codebase, create a new project on Now: `now`
+1. From the `mailer` codebase, create a new project on Vercel: `vercel`

 2. Create the secrets containing sensitive information for your configuration:

 ```
-    now secrets add mailer-smtp-password xxxx
+    vercel secrets add mailer-smtp-password xxxx
-    now secrets add mailer-recaptcha-secret-key zzzz
+    vercel secrets add mailer-recaptcha-secret-key zzzz
 ```

 3. Deploy as a function (with your appropriate configuration):

 ```
-    now \
+    vercel \
         -e SENDER_EMAIL="no-reply@domain.me" \
         -e TO_EMAIL="name@domain.com" \
         -e TO_NAME="My Name" \